Vacheprime/ConnectedSmarties/README.md

 - Check Microcontroller code for connecting to mqtt and for receiving fan controls (Danat, )

 - Fix fan status not being properly updated (Danat, )

+- Send email when adding a customer through the admin customer page.
+(Danat, IN PROGRESS)

 - Fix fan control not working.
 (Danat, COMPLETED)